Christmas Boar’s Head, to Goose, to Turkey

 The devilish Christmas demon that comes for your children.

-In Central to Eastern Europe, from Northern Italy up through the Czech Republic but with particular focus on Austria, there is an Advent tradition of a demon creature named Krampus.
-He arrives the night of December 5th to punish misbehaved children.
-His physical appearance varies but the essentials are that he’s hairy, has cloven hooves, he’s horned, fanged, and usually has his tongue out.
-He sometimes wears chains or bells but he always has a birch stick to hit children with.
+Krampus is Saint Nicholas’s demon associate.
+He appears before Christmas to punishes the bad children of Central to Eastern Europe, from Northern Italy up through the Czech Republic but with particular focus on Austria.
+He is an Advent tradition who arrives on the night of December 5th.
+His physical appearance varies but the essentials are that he’s hairy, he has cloven hooves, he’s horned, fanged, and usually has his tongue out.
+He sometimes wears chains or bells, and always has a birch stick to hit children with.
 For the especially bad kids Krampus has a sack / basket / cart he uses to kidnap them and take them off to be eaten.

 While some claim that Krampus is part of an ancient pagan tradition, this is unlikely.
 There are no records of Krampus before the 16th century.
 The earliest known Krampus nights took place in 1582 in the Bavarian town of Diessen featuring a precursor to Krampus known as Perchta.
 Over time Perchta’s evil form (known as Schiachperchten) most likely became Krampus.
 By the mid 19th century Krampus became associated with Saint Nicholas (as something of a tamed devil – all of which was against the wishes of the Catholic Church).
 As Saint Nicholas morphed into being Santa Claus, Krampus came along for the ride.